shaielc/jupyter-utility-widgets/README.md

 # jupyter-utility-widgets

-Seeing I have been using a few widgets "patterns" over and over, I have decided to share and package them in a convenient project.
+Seeing I have been using a few widgets "patterns" over and over, I have decided to share and pack them in a convenient manner.

 ## Installation